Stanley Green, the Protein Man of Oxford Street February 22nd

 Stanley Green, the Protein Man, in Oxford Street, London, 1977 CC by 4.0 Deed

-I was failing to find anything of significance to post (an Ordinary Day as Ovid calls them), when I came across a London Walks post about Stanley Green.
+I was failing to find anything of significance to post when I came across a London Walks post about Stanley Green.
 Green was born on 22nd February in 1915.
-Most people who lived in London, knew of him, as he was, always to be seen patrolling Oxford Street and other Central London Streets with his placard.
-He was a one-man campaign to warn people that protein was a factor in promoting Lust, and Lust was a bad thing.
+Most people who lived in London, knew of him.
+He was always to be seen patrolling Oxford Street and other Central London Streets with his placard.
+He mounted a one-man campaign against too much protein.
+He thought it was a factor in promoting Lust.
+Lust was a bad thing.
 He campaigned, religiously, from 1969 to 1993, when he died.

-Whether you agree with his views or not it doesn’t diminish the impact an ordinary person had on an entire City.
+Whether you agree with his views or not it is doesn’t diminish the impact an ordinary person had on an entire City.
 For more about him, including a podcast, have a look at the London Walks page here:

-Another one man campaigner, Mr Stop Brexit, Steve Bray, was to be seen outside Parliament, most days in 2018 and 2019 and continues to campaign.
-He perfected various photobombing techniques so that he would appear in the background in interviews of prominent Brexit campaigners, or was heard over his megaphone.
-He is from Splott in Wales, and said he lost all his friends because they supported Brexit.
+Another one man campaigner, Mr Stop Brexit, Steve Bray, was to be seen outside Parliament, most days in the run up to Brexit.
+He perfected photobombing techniques, appearing in the background of interviews of prominent Brexit campaigners, or was heard over his megaphone.
+He was from Splott in Wales, and said he lost all his friends because they supported Brexit.
+He continues to campaign.

 Steve Bray, also known as Stop Brexit Man.
 (Wikipedia CC0)